random sign with message

 It gave me immense hope, listening to this audiobook.
 Here is a man who is crippled with neuroses and anxiety – to the point where it alienates his own two daughters – and yet, through his trials and tribulations, still accomplished his dream of becoming a television writer.

 Did it happen right away?
-No; in fact, as mentioned in “The House on Witherspoon Street”, though Jamin was accepted into Princeton, he could never achieve a spot in the coveted creating writing program, citing lack of skill.
+No; in fact, as mentioned in “The House on Witherspoon Street”, though Jamin was accepted into Princeton, he could never achieve a spot in the coveted creative writing program, citing lack of skill.

 But that’s precisely what gives me hope.
 I feel like I’m in the creative doldrums of my writing journey, but I also realize that the only way to escape it is to keep writing.